15 great late-fall getaways

 After that, during hunting season, hike instead on the Superior Hiking Trail in Duluth, where you also can watch salties and ore boats coming and going.

 © Lauren Gagner

 In Minneapolis, stop by Minnehaha Park to see the falls.

 You can't get bored here, especially if you're a fan of craft beer or fine art.
-There are two dozen craft breweries in Minneapolis alone, with even more in the metro area.
-There's a cluster in northeast Minneapolis, which hosts the giant Art Attack festival Nov.
-2-4.
+There are dozens of craft breweries in Minneapolis alone, with even more in the metro area.
+There's a cluster in northeast Minneapolis, which hosts the giant Art Attack festival the first weekend of November.

 In the downtown theater district, go to a Broadway musical or see a famous performer.

 This pretty town along the St. Croix River is a favorite weekend destination for Twin Citians.

 It's best known for its shopping, especially antiques and antiquarian books, and for the painted-lady Victorians that line its hills.
 But it's also got a wineries and breweries to visit and trolley tours to take.

 The streets of Traverse City are lined with shops, restaurants and craft breweries.

 The great thing about beach towns is that they're packed in summer — leaving lots of hotel rooms for the contrarians who come in late fall.